Dr. Manon Denis-LeBlanc

 Dr. Manon Denis-LeBlanc graduated from the MD program at the University of Ottawa in 1997.
 She went on to pursue studies in family medicine at Montfort Hospital and completed her residency there in 1999.
 Afterwards, she established a practice in St. Isidore, the small rural community in Eastern Ontario where she grew up.
-For the past 18 years, she has provided primary care to some 1,400 patients while pursuing a parallel practice at the Montfort Hospital.
+She has continued to provide primary care to some 1,400 patients while pursuing a parallel practice at the Montfort Hospital.

 Having always been interested in teaching, she soon became involved in creating a completely Francophone medical studies program at the University of Ottawa Faculty of Medicine.
 She was therefore one of the pioneers, first as a student and then as a doctor, of the team that would in 1995 become the Faculty’s Office of Francophone Affairs (OFA).
 Over the years, she has successfully contributed to a number of OFA initiatives, such as the mini-courses that introduce medical principles to the general public, both across Ontario and throughout Canada.
 She was also involved in establishing clerkships at Montfort Hospital and set up clerkship positions for Francophones in satellite locations such as Hawkesbury and Shawville.
 She directed clerkships before become clerkship co-director from 2004 to 2006.